benbenz/katapult/notes.md

 3) Re-factorize classes / plurality / calls etc.
   - [x] improve script hash computation to use command and uploaded files list ...
-  - [ ] improve run.sh to wait for the environment to be bootstraped
+  - [x] improve run.sh to wait for the environment to be bootstraped
   - [x] improve script handling to allow args after the python/julia name...
   - [x] improve structure of execution to:
         - [x] create uid directory
         - [x] move uploaded files to script hash directory (hash now computed with script name, args + uploaded)
         - [x] move script file to to script hash directory as well (hash now computed with script name, args + uploaded)
-  - [ ] refactor existing code to minimize arguments (not config everywhere but exactly what it needs ...)
+  - [x] refactor existing code to minimize arguments (not config everywhere but exactly what it needs ...)
   - [ ] allocate job to instance before doing anything (so we know where to retrieve state once for all)
-  - [ ] CloudRunInstance class stores the client once for all (for a region)
+  - [x] CloudRunInstance class stores the client once for all (for a region) >> it will store just the region
-  - [ ] use instance class ?
+  - [x] use instance class
   - [ ] rewrite CloudRun to handle plurality / new config

 4) local mode: